 How Often Should I Change It?

-Fuel filters will get clogged up over time from all of the debris it cleans from the gas.
+Fuel filters will get clogged up over time from all of the debris they clean from the gas.
 Just as you would empty out the dust particles from an air filter, you’ll want to empty the dirt and grime from a fuel filter.
-A clogged-up filter stops the optimal fuel flow and allows the dirt particles to reach your fuel injector.
+A clogged-up filter stops optimal fuel flow and allows dirt particles to reach your fuel injector.

 Newer vehicles can drive about 60,000 miles before needing a filter change, but filters may need to be replaced every 30,000 miles if your vehicle is older.
 If you put off a filter change for too long, you can risk engine failure because the fuel pump needs to work extra hard to overcome the dirt-clogged fuel filter.